eugeneantonevich/t-launcher/README.md

 ### Dynamic

-To reolve rules in runtime you can set resolver name. (use section "resolver")
+To resolve rules in runtime you can set a resolver name (use section "resolver").

 ```